-The Offering Common stock offered by us shares Common stock to be outstanding after this offering shares Use of proceeds We intend to use the net proceeds from this offering and TPG's purchase of our common stock described below, together with borrowings under a new term loan, to redeem our preferred stock and some of our debt and pay related costs.
-Any remaining net proceeds will be used for general corporate purposes.
+Use of proceeds

+We intend to use the net proceeds from this offering and TPG's purchase of our common stock described below, together with borrowings under a new term loan, to redeem our preferred stock and some of our debt and pay related costs.
 See "Use of Proceeds."

 Dividends We do not anticipate paying any cash dividends in the foreseeable future.

-Proposed New York Stock Exchange symbol "JCG" Risk factors See "Risk Factors" beginning on page 9 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Proposed New York Stock Exchange symbol "JCG"

+Risk factors See "Risk Factors" beginning on page 10 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.